nestjs/docs.nestjs.com/content/techniques/sql.md

 #### Auto-load models

 Manually adding models to the `models` array of the connection options can be tedious.
-In addition, referencing models from the root module is breaking domain boundaries and causes leaking implementation details to other parts of the application.
-To address this issue, an alternative solution is provided.
-To automatically load models, set the `autoLoadModels` property of the configuration object (passed into the `forRoot()` method) to `true`, as shown below:
+In addition, referencing models from the root module breaks application domain boundaries and causes leaking implementation details to other parts of the application.
+To solve this issue, automatically load models by setting the `autoLoadModels` property of the configuration object (passed into the `forRoot()` method) to `true`, as shown below:

 ```typescript
 @@filename(app.module)